 IP Address.
 If using as part of the Paradome services, the lead protection feature, or Privacy DSAR feature, if the Customer chooses to integrate and apply, then also email addresses, and phone numbers.

 Personal Information as configured by the Customer through the Service from time to time.

 The categories of Data Subject to whom the Personal Data relates (insert description)

 The obligations and rights of Service Provider and Service Provider Affiliates

-The obligations and rights of Service Provider and Service Provider Affiliates are set out in the Agreement and this Addendum.
+The obligations and rights of Service Provider and Service Provider Affiliates are set out in the Terms and this DPA.

 The Processing operations carried out in relation to the Personal Data

 Collecting and recording the data, hosting the data, organising the data, adapting, or altering the data, and analyzing the data, in each case for the purposes of providing Services to Customer, the scope of which are set out in the Terms.